Kickstart (Amiga): Function

 Kickstart 1.3 is the first version to support booting from a hard disk drive.

 From AmigaOS release 2.0 onwards Kickstart also contained device drivers to boot from devices on IDE controllers, support for PC Card ports and various other hardware built into Amiga models.

 Diagnostic test

-At power-on a self-test will run from the ROM, this is a short program that can produce a color on the screen that correspond with a fault.
+At power-on self-test will run from the ROM, this is a short program that can produce a color on the screen corresponding with a fault.

-If everything is working the following screen color sequence will be displayed on older kickstarts.:
+If everything works correctly, the following screen color sequence will be displayed on older Kickstarts: